chalmerlowe/intro_to_sprinting/class_materials/lesson_05_git_overview.md

 ### Pushing

-The `git commit` command notes your changes locally, but they are not yet changed on the **origin (remote repository)**.
+The `git commit` command notes your changes locally, but they are not yet changed on your **origin (remote repository)**.
 To push your changes up to GitHub, you use the `git push` command:

 ```bash
 git push <repository_name> <branch_name>